We Fight For You And Your Freedom

 Federal Theft Charges

 In addition to being against Florida law, theft can also qualify as a federal offense.
-This can have significant repercussions for defendants because federal courts tend to issue more severe sentences than their state counterparts, so if you have been charged with the theft of federal property it is especially critical to seek the advice of an experienced criminal defense attorney who is familiar with federal law and can help you formulate a defense.
+This can have significant repercussions for defendants because federal courts tend to issue more severe sentences than their state counterparts.
+If you have been charged with the theft of government property, it is especially critical to seek the advice of an experienced federal criminal defense attorney in Miami who is familiar with federal law and can help you formulate a strong defense.

-- Property in the custody of a contractor working for the government, especially if the theft was on such a large scale that completion of the contract is impaired or it involves the theft of military weapons.
+- Property in the custody of a contractor working for the government, especially if the federal theft was on such a large scale that completion of the contract is impaired or it involves the theft of military weapons

 In fact, a defendant can even be charged with theft of government property when he or she did not know that the property in question belonged to the government.

 Defendants who are convicted of stealing government property face steep fines and up to 10 years in prison.
 However, if the value of the property taken, when combined, does not exceed $1,000, a defendant will be charged with a misdemeanor, which is punishable by a one-year prison sentence.